ying-tang/help-documentation/_commontech/Customer_3.0.0_Release_Notes.md

 <a name="new-docs-site"></a>**Updated Documentation Website now accessible through Box Panel:** We've updated and redesigned our customer documentation website, now available at help.blueboxcloud.com, and easily accessible through your Box Panel interface.
 See the [Box Panel User Guide](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Box_Panel/) for more information.

 <a name="regular-updates"></a>**Regular updates for IBM Blue Box Cloud Images:** Regular updates for our supported IBM Blue Box Cloud Images are available through your Box Panel interface.
 The customer release notes for all individual image updates are published [here](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Image_Release_Notes/).
-We've also created a [User Guide for working with Cloud Images](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Cloud_Images_Provided_by_IBM/).
+We've also created a [User Guide for Working with Cloud Images](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Cloud_Images_Provided_by_IBM/).

 ### IBM Blue Box Dedicated 3.0.0 Cloud: